vaib-dev/Courses/4-software-engineering/6-software-testing.md

 <img src="https://cdn.softwaretestinghelp.com/wp-content/qa/uploads/2019/07/Verification-Vs-Validation.jpg" height="" width="">

 ## Software Testing Strategies
-Software testing strategies integrates software test case design techniques into a well planned series of steps that result in the successful construction of software.
-Any test strategy incoporate test planning, test case design, test execution, and the resultant data collection and evaluation.
-General characterstics of these strategies are:
+Software testing strategies integrates software test case design techniques into a well-planned series of steps that result in the successful construction of software.
+Any test strategy incorporate test planning, test case design, test execution, and the resultant data collection and evaluation.
+General characteristics of these strategies are:

 1. **Testing begins at the module level and work outwards**

-    Test which are carried out, are done at the module level where major functionality is tested and it works towards the intgration of the entire system.
+    Test which are carried out, are done at the module level where major functionality is tested and it works towards the integration of the entire system.

 2. **Different testing techniques are appropriate at different points in time**